digitaltrails/vdu_controls/README.md

 % python3 vdu_controls.py --help
 % python3 vdu_controls.py --detailed-help
 % python3 vdu_controls.py --detailed-help | pandoc --from markdown --to html > vdu_controls_help.html
-# or if installed in $HOME/bin
+# or if installed as an executable:
 % vdu_controls --help
 % vdu_controls --detailed-help
-% vdu_controls --detailed-help --detailed-help | pandoc --from markdown --to html > vdu_controls_help.html
+% vdu_controls --detailed-help | pandoc --from markdown --to html > vdu_controls_help.html
 ```

 Whether run from the desktop application-menu or run from the command line, ``vdu-controls`` behaviour can be altered